 Avoid processed foods

-An easier distinction to remember is that processed foods tend to contain more sugars, salts and fats than we need, while fresh ingredients you purchase and prepare yourself at home tend to be healthier because you can control what you put in and avoid preservatives and additives.
+Processed foods tend to contain more sugars, salts and fats than we need, while meals you prepare with fresh ingredients at home tend to be healthier because you can control what you put in.
 It may seem difficult and more costly at first, but once you have stocked your kitchen with the basic cooking ingredients you routinely need, you’ll find that cooking at home isn’t just healthier, it’s also cheaper.
-You’ll never return to the frozen food aisle again.
+You’ll never return to eating from packages again.

 Ditch dairy (but keep Greek yogurt)